-But payment is just as much a broad term as convenience is.
-Behind the scenes of your checkout page, in the technical profundities of the software, it makes a huge difference whether the payment happens via an ewallet balance or a bank or credit card transfer, facilitated by a payment gateway.
+But payment does not equal payment.
+Behind the scenes of your checkout page, in the technical profundities of the software, it makes a huge difference whether the payment happens via an e-wallet balance or a digital bank or credit card transfer, facilitated by a payment gateway.

 Advantages of Payment Gateway-only Solutions

 Regulations regarding Payment Gateways are not as strict as those for e-wallet systems.
 While those processing credit cards have to adhere to the Payment Card Industry Data Security Standard (PCI DSS) for example, and those in Europe require a PSD2 PISP authorization, there is one big regulatory hurdle Payment Gateways typically don’t have to take: they don’t have to obtain an e-money license.